LIMUNIMI/ASMD/docs/Scientific_notes.rst

 between the score and the performance and will collect statistics only on the matched notes; it will then compute the distance between the misaligned score onset sequence and the real score onset sequence, considering only the matchng notes, using the classical DTW symmetric step-pattern and the euclidean distance.
-The evaluation uses `vienna_corpus`, `traditional_flute`, `MusicNet`, `Bach10`
+The evaluation uses `vienna_corpus`, `traditional_flute`, `MusicNet`, `Bach10` and `asap` group from `Maestro` dataset for a total of 875 scores, split in train-set and test-set with 70-30 proportion, resulting in 610 songs for training and 265 songs for testing.

-and `asap` group from `Maestro` dataset for a total of 875 scores.
-However, since Eita's method takes a long time on some scores, I removed the scores for which Eita's method ends after 20 seconds; this resulted in a total of ~ 465 songs (~53% of the total number of songs with an available score).
+However, since Eita's method takes a long time on some scores, I removed the scores for which Eita's method ends after 20 seconds; this resulted in a total of 471 songs (54% of the total number of songs with an available score).

 Both the two compared methods are based on the random choice of a standard deviation and a mean for the whole song according to the collected